CWD in Tennessee

 - placed as part of a wild hog management effort authorized by the agency; or

-- present solely as a result of normal agricultural practices, normal forest management practices, or crop and wildlife food production practices.
+- present from normal agricultural practices, normal forest management practices, or crop and wildlife food production practices.

 TN residents hunting out of state - Only approved parts (i.e., deboned meat, clean skulls, skull plates and teeth, antlers, finished taxidermy, hides, and tanned products) from deer, elk, moose, and caribou may be brought back into TN.